oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 >
 > It is possible to publish PUBWOS packets in the middle of a QoS 1 or QoS 2 exchange.

-Refer to [[3.6.3.7 PUBLISH Actions]](#publish-actions) for a description of how Clients and Servers react if they are sent more than one unacknowledged packet.
+Refer to [3.6.3.7 PUBLISH Actions](#publish-actions) for a description of how Clients and Servers react if they are sent more than one unacknowledged packet.

 ## 4.10 Server redirection <a id='server-redirection'></a>

-A Server can request that the Client uses another Server by sending a CONNACK or DISCONNECT packet with Reason Codes 0x9C (Use another server), or 0x9D (Server moved) as described in [[4.12 Handling errors]](#handling-errors).
+A Server can request that the Client uses another Server by sending a CONNACK or DISCONNECT packet with Reason Codes 0x9C (Use another server), or 0x9D (Server moved) as described in [4.12 Handling errors](#handling-errors).

 The Reason Code 0x9C (Use another server) specifies that the Client SHOULD temporarily switch to using another Server.
 The other Server is already known to the Client.